Donald Trump On Democrats: ‘Frankly, These People Are Crazy’

 — Aaron Rupar (@atrupar) October 12, 2019

-During his speech, Trump also pointed out that one of the Democratic presidential candidate, Beto O’Rourke, believes the tax-exempt status of churches and religious groups which oppose same-sex marriage needs to be revoked.
+During his speech, Trump also pointed out that one of the Democratic presidential candidates, Beto O’Rourke, believes the tax-exempt status of churches and religious groups which oppose same-sex marriage needs to be revoked.

 As Politico notes, the religious right, a key Republican voting bloc, has embraced Trump.
 Evangelical Christians in particular took a liking to the president, carrying him to victory in 2016.